-Well-maintained classrooms, laboratories, and student areas of sufficient size and number must be available to students and be conducive to student learning.
-Administrator and faculty work areas must be of sufficient size and number to ensure effective teaching, administrative, and student services functions.
+Administrator, staff and faculty work areas must be of sufficient size and number to ensure effective teaching, administrative, and student services functions.
 All facilities should be clean, safe, located in secure settings, and be adequately lighted and ventilated.
-Facilities and equipment must be properly maintained and available from class to class and session to session through legally secured lease/contract or ownership of the premises.
+Facilities and equipment must be properly maintained and available from class to class and session to session through ownership of the premises or a legally secured lease/contract.
 Equipment must be in good working condition and in sufficient quantity to meet the needs of all students, faculty, administrators, and staff.